 code.
 Therefore, ACML is capable of saving the current object

 as a new

-source code which is essentially the pair: current context + family.
+source code which is essentially the pair: family + context prior to

 - parameters: exploring large families of cellular automata

 by quickly adjusting parameters instead of painfully openning them

 one by one.
 Parameters can be anything, you are free to introduce

 - compacity: for large structured rules, for highly symetric rules,

 for huge randomly generated rules, 'source code + parameters +

 random seed' is vastly better than any table-based format